jon-heard/obsidian-inline-scripts-library/state.sfile.md

 // The name of the state data-file - the file to store the state in const STATE_FILE_NAME = "Ξ_state.data.md";

-// removeFile - Remomve a file without triggering an exception if it doesn't exist async function removeFile(filename)
+// Helper function - Remomve file without triggering an exception if it doesn't exist async function removeFile(filename)
 {
 	if (await app.vault.adapter.exists(filename))